-Implementing the right metrics and reporting to determine acquisition cost and RIO
+Implementing the right metrics and reporting to determine acquisition cost and ROI

 After I published last month’s blog about measuring the results of your marketing investment, I received a number of questions specifically about how to measure those results.
 Everyone understood the importance of tracking but didn’t necessarily have the right tracking mechanisms in place to actually measure the success of marketing campaigns and programs.
 Few received regular results reporting, and those who did had to piece details together from multiple vendors.

 Here are some of the core marketing metrics we measure for PracticeProfs clients.
 They may not all apply to your business, which is why our monthly reporting varies by client.

 - Search engine exposure.
 Assuming you own your website, Google, (and other search engines), provide reporting on how many times a link to your website appeared in search results.
 This is a better metric than keyword rankings, as it represents the results of all searches.